DrMicrobit/dm-streamvalve/README.md

-# dm-ollama
+# dm-streamvalve

-Python package to reconstruct text from an Iterable with optional termination criteria,
+Python package to reconstruct text as a string from an Iterable with optional stopping criteria.

-Nothing stellar, initially developped to work with the Ollama Python module to be able to stop the output after, e.g. two paragraphs.
-Or to stop the output when a model got stuck in an endless loop, constantly repeating the same lines over and over again.
+Nothing stellar, initially developed to work with the Ollama Python module to be able to stop the output after, e.g. two paragraphs.
+Or to stop the output when a model got stuck in an endless loop, constantly repeating some lines over and over again.

-Termination criteria can be:
+Stopping criteria can be:
 - Maximum number of lines encountered
 - Maximum number of paragraphs encountered.
 Paragraphs being text blocks separated by one or several blank lines
 - Maximum number of lines with exact copies encountered previously